Which is better — a keyboard or a pen?

 Reading time: About 4 minutes

 Is it better to write on your keyboard or with a pen?
-Clients ask me this question every week and I always give the same answer: It depends.
+Clients ask me this question every week, and I always give the same answer: It depends.

 And this apparent non-answer is not the least bit contradictory.
 Consider that if you need to go to the grocery store, you could either walk or drive.
 Both forms of transit are perfectly fine.
-But if you’re in a hurry, or if you have to carry a 25-lb sack of flour, or if it’s pouring with rain, you’ll want to drive.
+But if you’re in a hurry, or if you have to carry a 25-lb sack of flour, or if it’s pouring with rain, you’ll probably want to drive.

 But I will tell you that neuroscientists believe if you’re doing any of the following writing-related tasks, using a pen or pencil makes more sense than a keyboard: